bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

     # show the results
     show(p)

-There are lots of marker types available in Bokeh, you can see the details of all of them below:
+There are lots of marker types available in Bokeh, you can see details and example plots for all of them by clicking on entries in the list below:

 .. hlist::
     :columns: 3

-    * |arc|
     * |asterisk|
     * |circle|
     * |circle_cross|